kainzilla/zfs-autobuild/README.md

 * I can't imagine this script will work for Linux installs with ZFS for the root partition - I  personally use this for ZFS support on non-OS disks.

 ## Installation

+Installation for a typical system with `make` available:

 ```bash
 # git clone https://github.com/kainzilla/zfs-autobuild.git